 We have a clinical trial collaboration agreement with MedImmune, the global biologics research and development arm of AstraZeneca, and are conducting a Phase 1/2, open-label, multicenter, two-part study to evaluate the safety and efficacy of axalimogene filolisbac, in combination with MedImmune's investigational anti-PD-L1 immune checkpoint inhibitor, durvalumab, as a combination treatment for patients with metastatic squamous or non-squamous carcinoma of the cervix and metastatic HPV-associated Squamous Cell Carcinoma of the Head and Neck ("SCCHN").
 For the axalimogene filolisbac and durvalumab dose escalation portion of the study, the dose-escalation phase has been completed.
 As reported at the Society for Immunotherapy of Cancer ("SITC") 2016 annual meeting, preliminary results from the dose escalation portion of the study showed that there were no dose limiting toxicities observed, and the safety profile was consistent with previous findings for both axalimogene filolisbac and durvalumab.
-The recommended phase 2 dose was established as 1x109 Colony Forming Units ("CFU") for axalimogene filolisbac and 10 mg/kg for durvalumab.
-In early data reported from this ongoing trial, one patient with cervical cancer achieved a complete response, which remains ongoing after 16 months of follow-up and one patient, also with cervical cancer, achieved a partial response with subsequent disease progression.
-In addition, two patients with HNSCC achieved stable disease.
-Treatment related adverse events ("TRAE") were reported in 91 percent of patients; the majority were either grade 1 or grade 2 events such as chills, fever, nausea and hypotension.
+The recommended phase 2 dose was established as 1x10 Colony Forming Units ("CFU") for axalimogene filolisbac and 10 mg/kg for durvalumab.
+As previously reported in preliminary data reported from this ongoing trial, one patient with cervical cancer achieved a complete response and one patient, also with cervical cancer, achieved a partial response with subsequent disease progression.
+In addition, two patients with SCCHN achieved stable disease.
+Treatment related adverse events ("TRAE") were reported in 91% of patients; the majority were either grade 1 or grade 2 events such as chills, fever, nausea and hypotension.
 Grade 3 TRAEs occurred in three patients, and one patient experienced a grade 4 event.
 We have commenced enrollment in the Part A (20 patients with SCCHN) and B (90 patients with cervical cancer) expansion phases.
-Accrual is ongoing.
+Accural is ongoing.